MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-rdsh-performance-counters.md

 ## Counters used in an overloaded system

 Now let's look at what you see in the report if performance for an app is degraded.
 The following graph shows readings for users working remotely in Microsoft Word.
-In this case, the Remote Desktop Session Hosts (RDSH) server performance degrades over time as more users sign in.
+In this case, the performance degrades over time as more users sign in remotely.

 :::image type="content" source="./media/rds-user-input-perf-graph.png" alt-text="Screenshot of an example performance graph for the RDSH server running Microsoft Word.":::